altenwald/ream/docs/protocol.md

 ### EVENT PUBLISH

 The client could request the store of an event to the server.
 The publication of the event requires the name of the stream where the event is going to be published and the size of the event.
-Followed to that, the event is sent:
+Following that, the event is sent:

 ```
 C: EVENT PUBLISH emails 14